cseanburns/semantic_web_development/src/2a-document-structure-and-metadata.md

 ## Introduction

 One of the main purposes of HTML is to structure our web documents and our content.
-This purpose means that HTML offers a set of **elements** for this purpose.
+This means that HTML offers a set of **elements** for this purpose.
 In this section, we will list, describe, and illustrate how to use these elements.

 First, as you learn HTML, please refer to the official documentation at [WHATWG][whatwg].
-WHATWG is the working group for managing the HTML standards, its specifications, and documentation.
+This is the working group for managing the HTML standards, its specifications, and documentation.
 The documentation for HTML5 should be constantly referenced throughout this work.
 See:

 - [HTML5 at WHATWG][html5_whatwg]
-- Specifically the section on semantics: https://html.spec.whatwg.org/#semantics

 Mozilla also maintains a solid reference source: